KostuchGP/ConsoleColorHole/readme.txt

 Version 1.2 - Now you can change colour for all Inserted Holes in all Part Body inside elements.

 Version 1.3 - This update block to colour elements from library "pp"

+Version 1.4 - Elements from library will be not changed, the holes from outside scope will be changed to default color.